grnet/apimas/docs/clients.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you need multiple authentication modes, then you should specify all of them on your specification.
-For example, add the highlighted lines in your specification.
-This points that a client can be authenticated with two possible authentication modes, i.e. ``basic`` and ``token``.
+Then, you should add the ``.cli_auth`` predicate to your specification.
+In the following example, a client can be authenticated with two possible authentication modes, i.e. ``basic`` and ``token``.

 .. code-block:: yaml
-    :emphasize-lines: 7,8

     .cli_auth:
         format: yaml